alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap1.md

 4. B. In this case, the first 12 digits of the credit card have been removed and replaced with asterisks.
 This is an example of data masking.

 5- Tonya is concerned about the risk that an attacker will attempt to gain access to her organization's database server.
-She issearching for a control that would discourage the attacker from attempting to gain access.
+She is searching for a control that would discourage the attacker from attempting to gain access.
 What type of security control is she seeking to implement?

 A. Preventive